 Ephesians 2:1-3, ESV

 From this new and fresh influence we come under the control and will of ‘the dark side’.
-(And this is not merely “Star Wars‘ mythos.
-It is very much real.)
-We gradually give ourselves over, in a reasonably predictable pattern.
-We think we are pretty much unique in this, but the truth is that we are pretty much ordinary.
-Sin never enhances us.
-Don’t believe the lie.
+(And this is not merely “Star Wars” mythos.
+It is very real.)
+We gradually give ourselves over to the dark.
+We think we are pretty much impervious to being deceived, but the truth is that we’re already blind.
+In our lostness we can only stumble through life.

 ”And this is the judgment: the light has come into the world, and people loved the darkness rather than the light because their works were evil.”